JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 When modifying individual packages, it's useful to regularly verify the build-ability of your changes.
 Rather than rebuild an entire device image, it is much faster to simply rebuild a single package using the following commands:
 ```
 make docker-shell
+export PROJECT=PC DEVICE=AMD64 ARCH=x86_64
-DEVICE=AMD64 ARCH=x86_64 ./scripts/clean busybox
+./scripts/clean busybox
-DEVICE=AMD64 ARCH=x86_64 ./scripts/build busybox
+./scripts/build busybox
 exit
 ```
-The first and last lines should be omitted if building manually.
+The first and last lines should be omitted if building outside of Docker.
+PROJECT is one of `Amlogic`, `PC`, or `Rockchip` (i.e. the subdirectories of the project directory).

 > Note: An EmulationStation package standalone build requires additional steps because its source code is located in a separate repository.
 See instructions [here](https://github.com/JustEnoughLinuxOS/distribution/blob/main/packages/ui/emulationstation/package.mk).